-Afghans who helped the West left in limbo as evacuation turns chaotic
+Afghans who helped the U.S. and its allies left in limbo as evacuation turns chaotic

+“We’re going to be as aggressive as we can in moving as many people as we can,” said Pentagon spokesman John Kirby, who described the need to provide refuge to former translators and other Afghans who assisted the United States as “a sacred obligation.”

+Kirby said the military hopes to have the capacity to evacuate as many as 5,000 people per day, with a fast-approaching deadline of Aug.
+31 for the United States to withdraw its troops.

-In a day, the isolated but urbane diplomatic life of Kabul was transformed to chaos, with desperate Afghans clinging onto departing aircraft, several people shot to death and a mad scramble for available seats.
+Monday was not an auspicious start: With diplomats from the United States and allied nations relocated to the airport after the Taliban seized control of Kabul, chaos unfolded, including desperate Afghans clinging onto departing aircraft, several people shot to death and a mad scramble for available seats.

-But there were also fears of worse to come.
-It was unclear if Western governments would be able to continue evacuations at the airport should they lose control of the perimeter to Taliban forces.
+There were fears of worse to come.
+It was unclear how long Western governments would be able to continue evacuations, given security threats.
 In an interview that aired on British radio on Monday, Defense Secretary Ben Wallace grew emotional as he indicated not everyone would be able to escape on evacuation flights.

 “Some people won’t get back,” said Wallace, a former captain in the British army.

-In an effort to coordinate on the rescuing of foreign nationals and Afghans, Secretary of State Antony Blinken phoned his Chinese and Russian counterparts on Monday afternoon to discuss “the security situation and our efforts to bring U.S. citizens and vulnerable Afghans to safety,” the State Department said.
+Krish O’Mara Vignarajah, president of Lutheran Immigration and Refugee Service, disputed that, saying her organization was still in touch with Afghans who had been desperate to leave Afghanistan for months but had struggled with a backlog in processing visas and other issues.

+“[Some] are in Kabul and trying to figure out whether to shelter in place or travel to the airport, some in now-Taliban-controlled provinces who are hiding in their home, but all of whom are desperate to seek safety in U.S. territory,” said O’Mara Vignarajah.

 Many Western governments are trying to help not only their own diplomats leave the country, but also citizens left in Afghanistan as well as Afghan nationals who had worked with their nation.
-However, as commercial flights at the airport were suspended on Monday, there were accusations that Afghans are a lower priority.
+However, with commercial flights at the airport suspended on Monday, and military flights only resuming in the early hours of Tuesday, there were accusations that Afghans are a lower priority.

 “The problem is less issuing visas for desperate Afghans as much as finding space for them on a plane,” said one European official.
 The official, like others, spoke on the condition of anonymity to discuss the deteriorating security environment.